HydroponicAdvice.comUpdated May 2026

 In hydroponics, nutrients dissolve directly in water - immediately available to roots.
 This speeds growth significantly but requires precision.
 Plants respond within hours to changes in nutrient concentration.

-I've watched lettuce perk up visibly within a day of correcting an underfeeding problem.
-The direct feedback is part of what makes hydroponics interesting - you see results fast, good or bad.
+Reports from r/hydro and growing communities consistently describe lettuce recovering visibly within a day of correcting an underfeeding problem.
+The direct feedback is part of what makes hydroponics interesting — you see results fast, good or bad.

 ## Understanding Nutrient Systems